timgates42/meticulous/CONTRIBUTING.md

 ## Member Responsibilities

-First things first, the module_goes_here community welcomes all contributors with good intentions and we will as much as possible respect your efforts to contribute.
+First things first, the meticulous community welcomes all contributors with good intentions and we will as much as possible respect your efforts to contribute.
 Specifically we will try and request changes where required and as last resort make changes on top of pull requests leaving your work with due